Bayek of Siwa: The Hidden Ones

 In the first story expansion for the game, The Hidden Ones, set five years after the main story, Bayek is called to the Sinai Peninsula by his friend Tahira who oversees the local Hidden Ones bureau.
 Sinai is occupied by the Roman Empire, whose men are forcing the local population to mine turquoise.
 Tahira is concerned that the Hidden Ones' support for a rebel faction from Nabatea has led to their exposure and asks for Bayek's aid.
 Bayek agrees that the Hidden Ones are vulnerable and decides to kill the three lieutenants of General Rufio, the consul of Sinai, hoping to draw him out.
 However, the Hidden Ones' bureau is fire-bombed, and Tahira is killed.
-Bayek is captured and crucified, but is saved by Aya, now known as Amunet, who warns him that his actions in Sinai risk exposing the entire Brotherhood.
+Bayek is captured and crucified, but is saved by Amunet, who warns him that his actions in Sinai risk exposing the entire Brotherhood.
 Rufio arrives and begins slaughtering the villagers to subjugate the population.
-Bayek and Amunet stop the massacre, and the former kills Rufio, who reveals that Caesar rebuilt the Order of Ancients before his death and that their influence extends the breadth of the Empire, worrying Bayek.
+Bayek and Amunet stop the massacre, and the former kills Rufio, who reveals that Caesar had rebuilt the Order of Ancients before his death and that their influence extends to the breadth of the Empire, worrying Bayek.

 Amunet later asks Bayek to look into Gamilat, the rebel leader who has provoked fights with the Romans and then hidden his men among civilians, knowing that the Romans would kill indiscriminately, thus creating martyrs to motivate more people to join the rebellion.
 Bayek confronts Gamilat and kills him when he defends his actions as a necessary evil.
 With the people believing the Hidden Ones destroyed, Bayek decides to rebuild the Brotherhood discreetly and expand to Judea, the Levant and beyond.
-Due to the actions of Gamilat, he decides to create a code of conduct with strict tenets that every Hidden One must follow, beginning with the prohibition of harming innocent lives.
+Due to the actions of Gamilat, he also decides to create a code of conduct with strict tenets that every Hidden One must follow, beginning with the prohibition of harming innocent lives.